from ..base import SingleAnnotatorPoolQueryStrategy

 )

-# subsampling with privided explicit candidates
+# subsampling with provided explicit candidates

 else: